 SIGHTS AND ACTIVITIES IN LAKE MBURO NATIONAL PARK

-Lake Mburo is a home to no fewer than 3 species of otter( African clawless, Swamp and Spot-necked) and surrounding papyrus swamp support the elusive Sitatunga, Senegal Galago, Zorilla, Blotched Genet, White Tailed Mongoose and wild cat may be seen on a night drive out of Rwonyo camp.
+Lake Mburo is home to no fewer than 3 species of otter( African clawless, Swamp and Spot-necked) and the surrounding papyrus swamp support the elusive Sitatunga, Senegal Galago, Zorilla, Blotched Genet, White Tailed Mongoose and the wild cat may be seen on a night drive out of Rwonyo camp.
 Some of the shy and rare and therefore less likely to be encountered species include Red-legged sun and striped ground squirrels, Crested Porcupine, Striped Weasel, Servaline Genet, Ichneumon, Slender and Marsh Mongooses, Spotted Hyena, African Civet, Serval, Leopard, Giant Pangolin, Aardvark, Giant Hog, Bush Pig and Bush Duikers.

 Bird Watching Lake Mburo National Park

 Most of the park is dominated by tall grass savanna dotted with Acacia and Euphorbia trees.
 Dense thorn thickets occur along the watercourses.
-Common and conspicuous birds in this habitat include Crested Francolin, Emerald-spotted wood Dove, Brown parrot, Bare-faced Go-away bird, Green wood-hoopoe, Blue-naped mouse bird, Lilac-Breasted Roller, Common Scimitar bill, African Grey Hornbill, Spot-flanked Barbet, Nubian Woodpecker, Trilling Cisticola, Yellow breasted Apalis, Northern black Tit, Chin spot Batis, Greater Blue eared Starling and Marico Sunbird.
+Common and conspicuous birds in this habitat include the Crested Francolin, Emerald-spotted wood Dove, Brown Parrot, Bare-faced Go-away bird, Green wood-hoopoe, Blue-naped mouse bird, Lilac-Breasted Roller, Common Scimitar bill, African Grey Hornbill, Spot-flanked Barbet, Nubian Woodpecker, Trilling Cisticola, Yellow-breasted Apalis, Northern black Tit, Chin spot Batis, Greater Blue-eared Starling and Marico Sunbird.
 Most of these should be encountered whilst driving towards Rwonyo camp, the park headquarters, from either of the two entrance gates.

 The elusive Shoebill may also be observed but is irregular in the park.
 Spotlighting along the entrance road may produce interesting Nocturnal species such as; African scoops owl, Verreaux’s eagle-Owl and Fiery-necked, white-tailed and Pennant-winged Nightjars.

 A surprisingly large number of Raptors occur in this relatively small park.
-Amongst the 35 species recorded are African white backed, Ruppell’s Griffon, Lappet-faced and White headed Vultures, African Marsh Harrier, Black-chested, Brown and Banded Snake Eagles, Bateluer, African Harrier-Hawk, Shikra, Gabar and Dark Chanting Goshawks, Lizard and Augur Buzzards, African Fish, Tawny, Steppe, African Hawk, Long-crested and Martial Eagles, and Grey Kestrel.
+Amongst the 35 species recorded are African white-backed, Ruppell’s Griffon, Lappet-faced and White-headed Vultures, African Marsh Harrier, Black-chested, Brown and Banded Snake Eagles, Bateleur, African Harrier-Hawk, Shikra, Gabar and Dark Chanting Goshawks, Lizard and Augur Buzzards, African Fish, Tawny, Steppe, African Hawk, Long-crested and Martial Eagles, and Grey Kestrel.